Bongeunsa Temple Seoul | The Serene 1,200 Year Old Temple where Ancient & Modern Meet in Gangnam

 No, the main reason is that Buddha’s birthday is celebrated during spring in Korea.
 Buddhist temples all across the country mark this important day with a month of gorgeous lanterns and plenty of exciting events.

-Don’t miss the spectacular Lotus Lantern Parade and Festival that shuts down major streets in Seoul for the occasion.
-The sight of thousands upon thousands of lanterns glowing against the night sky is truly unforgettable.
+If your timing is right, don’t miss the spectacular Lotus Lantern Festival and Parade (Yeondeunghoe), that shuts down major streets in downtown Seoul for the occasion.
+The sight of thousands upon thousands of glowing hanji paper lanterns glowing against the night sky is truly unforgettable.

-The dates for this festival are dictated by the Lunar Calendar, so you’ll have to check for updated information each year.
+Because the festival dates are dictated by the Lunar Calendar, you will have to check for updated information each year.
+Fortunately, this is one of the few festivals in Seoul that announces their dates early!

 bongeunsa temple lotus flowers